 - Students may petition for individual approval of a transfer course not normally accepted at Austin College.
 Students must provide a syllabus or complete course description and specify how the course is relevant to their degree program.

-It is the responsibility of the student to ensure that an official transcript from the other institution is sent to the Registrar’s Office (not Admissions once the student has begun taking classes at AC)
+It is the responsibility of the student to ensure that an official transcript from the other institution is sent to the Registrar’s Office (not Admission once the student has begun taking classes at Austin College).

 Obtaining a Second Baccalaureate Degree

 Austin College Graduates

 If students earned their first bachelor’s degree from Austin College, they must meet the following requirements to earn a second bachelor’s degree from Austin College:

 - Complete a minimum of 17 course credit units.

 - Complete a major and a minor from the current entering Bulletin (academic catalog), meeting all grade point average (GPA), residency, and course requirements related to the selected major and minor.

 - Courses taken to fulfill the previous degree cannot be utilized to meet major and minor requirements for the current degree.

 - The cumulative GPA would begin with a 0.00.
 Students must earn at least a 2.0 cumulative GPA in the 17 credits and a minimum of a 2.0 in major and minor courses.

 - Given that graduates from Austin College have met the Compass Curriculum Experience, Engage, Discover, and Develop Requirement requirements (foundation, breadth, and competency requirements for students who entered before Fall 2019) in their first degree, they will not have to complete those requirements again.